 Where to go: FINAL REPORT for 2014 - Colors are now past peak.
 For sweeping prairie views, take the trail leading from the south end of the picnic grounds and follow the blue Hiking Club Trail signs.
-As you walk along the valley edge at the boundary of a large reconstructed native prairie, keep an eye out for blooming wildflowers below and hawks and eagles soaring above.
-Continue on to the knoll overlook point for sweeping views of the Minnesota and Yellow Medicine River valleys.
+As you walk along the valley edge at the boundary of a large reconstructed native prairie, keep an eye out for the remaining blooming wildflowers below and hawks and eagles soaring above.
+Continue on to the knoll overlook point for an impressive view of the Minnesota and Yellow Medicine River valleys.
 The Wetland Trail provides a great opportunity to view fall leaf colors in the park.
 The calls of ducks and geese in the nearby wetland and the crunch of leaves beneath your feet set the stage for all the best the Minnesota River valley has to offer in the fall.

 Canít decide between a one-day or year-round park permit?
 The DNR has a special offer that can help.
 Start by purchasing a one-day permit for $5 and visit as many state parks as possible.
 After visiting the state parks, trade in the one-day permit by the end of that day and get $5 off the purchase of a year-round permit.
 Year-round permits, which cost $25, provide unlimited access to all 76 Minnesota state parks and recreation areas for a full year from the month of purchase.

 From the town of Granite Falls at the intersection of State Hwy 212 and 23, go south on St. Hwy 23, about one block to State Hwy 67.
 Turn left on 67 and go eight miles to park entrances.
 The first of the park's three entrances will take you to the horse rider campground.
 The second entrance takes you to the main park entrance.
 The last entrance takes you to the campground.

 Best time to contact the park: